LancerLab/croqtile/Documents/getting_started_with_choreo.md

 int a;
 __co__ int foo(int b);
 ```
-Operations like integer arithmetics, shifting are all supported.
+Operations like integer arithmetics, shift and logical operation are all supported.
 And the syntax is indential to C++ builtin operations.
 In Choreo, we neither provide equivalence of unsigned scalar integers, nor equivalence of 8-bits, 16-bits, 64-bits scalar integers.
-The reason is simple: these types are not essential for program control purposes.
-And normally a 32-bits signed integer is enough for such work.
+This design is simply motivated by the fact: these types are not essential for program control purposes.
+And normally a 32-bits signed integer can fulfill such work.

-And the *Boolean Type* in Choreo is similar to C++ type 'bool'.
+The *Boolean Type* in Choreo is similar to C++ type 'bool'.
 The operations on top of Boolean, and conversion between Integers, are identical to these of C++.

 ### Spanned Types
 A spanned type is a **Composite Type**.
 It consists of a **fundamental type**, and a **multi-dimensional-span(mdspan) type**.
 Neither the *fundamental type* nor the *mdspan* is a *complete type*.
-It implies that neither of them can type a data alone.
+It implies that neither of them can type a data with storage.
 In Choreo, we name them as *partial types*.

-The reason for making the type *partial* is to specifically manipulate *mdspan* alone.
-This is crucial in AI scenarios where handling multi-dimensional data is common.
+The reason for making the type be composition of two is to specifically manipulate *mdspan* alone.
+This is crucial in ML scenarios where data are always organized as multi-dimensional.
+It is very common for the programmers to tile the data into smaller blocks/chunks, and move them across storage hierarchy.
+Therefore, manipulating the _shape_ (represented by _mdspan_) of multi-dimensional data plays a vital role.

 In the following sections, we will demonstrate how to define such partial types and how to compose partial types into a complete type for declaring/defining multi-dimensional data purpose.

 #### The Partial Type: **mdspan**
 Unlike most type systems, *mdspan*, comes as an partial entity for typing.
 Here we claims it as *partial* because Choreo program is unable to define data as a *mdspan* type.
 However, *mdspan* itself can be defined solely.
 Such design is based on the oberservation that loop tiling/blocking cares nothing but the shape of multiple dimension data.
-Therefore, Choreo allows programmers to manipulate *mdspan* regardless the fundanmental type it associated with, in order to make data shape manipulation easy.
-Meanwhile, as *mdspan* is a part of a full type, the compiler could apply type checking with it.
-In this way, it expects to reveal code errors as early (ahead of execution, when applies) as possble.
+Therefore, Choreo allows programmers to manipulate *mdspan* regardless the fundanmental type it associated with, to ease the programming about shapes.

+Meanwhile, choreo compiler could apply type checking on *mdspan* to reveal code errors as early (ahead of execution, when applies) as possble.

-To define a mdspan, simply use '[' and ']' to enclose the integer dimension values.
+In Choreo, a mdspan is braced by '[' and ']'.
+The upper-bound of dimensions inside are seperated by ','.
 I.e.
 ```
 mdspan sp : [7, 8];           // defined a mdspan of 2-dimensions
 mdspan<4> mds : [a, 3, 4, 1]; // 'a' is an existing integer